PyTorch Tensor Operations¶

 $\begin{bmatrix} a & b & c \\ d & e & f \end{bmatrix} \;\times\; \begin{bmatrix} m & n \\ p & q \\ r & s \end{bmatrix} = \begin{bmatrix} (am+bp+cr) & (an+bq+cs) \\ (dm+ep+fr) & (dn+eq+fs) \end{bmatrix}$

-Matrix multiplication can be computed using torch.mm(a,b) or a.mm(b)
+Matrix multiplication can be computed using torch.mm(a,b) or a.mm(b) or a @ b

 a = torch.tensor([[0,2,4],[1,3,5]], dtype=torch.float)